section-io/docs/content/getting-started/tutorials/launching-a-nodejs-app/set-up-an-example-nodejs-app.md

 npm run-script build
 ```
 {{% notice info %}}
 The Section platform expects you have run both of these commands before you can deploy your app.
+You must use `npm` as `yarn` is unsupported for now.
 {{% /notice %}}

 Then, run the following command: